We Can All Prevent Suicide

 Suicide Affects The Whole Family.

-My 18 year old sister committed suicide as a Freshman at UNC-Charlotte in 1995.
+My 18 year old sister died by suicide as a Freshman at UNC-Charlotte in 1995.

 read more